emiliaverse/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that lists all files in the current and parent directory in long format.
 A script that prints the type of the file named iamafile A script that creates a symbolic link
+A script that copies all the HTML files from the current working directory